Exam Practice Methodology

 Good questions should be:

-• Blueprint aligned: tied to a real domain, topic, task, learning objective, or route-specific scenario.
+- Blueprint aligned: tied to a real domain, topic, task, learning objective, or exam-specific scenario.

 Full-length and topic pages

-Full-length practice pages should not be called full-length unless they contain the full question count used by the site metadata for that route.
+We reserve “full-length” for practice pages that contain the full question count used by the site metadata for that exam.

 Where official exam providers publish a scored question count, we use that count.
-Where providers publish only a time window or include non-scored questions, pages should describe the practice reference carefully rather than imply that every live exam version is identical.
+Where providers publish only a time window or include non-scored questions, the page describes the practice reference carefully rather than implying that every live exam version is identical.

-Topic pages are meant to isolate one official domain, element, task area, or practical skill.
+Topic pages isolate one official domain, element, task area, or practical skill.
 They may include sample questions, short review notes, small tables, exhibits, formulas, code snippets, or diagrams when those help the candidate understand the topic.
-They should link back to the main exam practice page instead of becoming a separate product page.
+They link back to the main exam practice page instead of becoming a separate product page.

 Special formats

-Some exams are not ordinary single-question MCQ routes.
+Some exams are not ordinary single-question MCQ formats.

-• Vignette or case-based practice: the public page should distinguish cases or vignettes from attached questions.
+- Vignette or case-based practice: public pages distinguish cases or vignettes from attached questions.
 For example, a vignette-based full practice set may use 24 cases with multiple questions per case instead of describing it as one flat MCQ list.

-• Performance-based exams: public pages should emphasize readiness questions, scope review, and hands-on preparation guidance rather than claiming to simulate the live lab exactly.
+- Performance-based exams: public pages emphasize readiness questions, scope review, and hands-on preparation guidance rather than claiming to simulate the live lab exactly.

-• Legacy or replaced routes: pages should stay useful for searchers, but the primary job is replacement-route guidance.
+- Legacy or replaced exams: pages stay useful for candidates, but the primary job is replacement guidance.

 Page status language

-The page body should make the route status clear:
+The page body makes the practice option clear:

-• Live practice: the exact route is available in the matching app.
+- Live practice: the exam is available in the matching app.

-SEO titles can use practice-test language so users can find the page, but the body must remain honest about what is available.
+Page titles can use practice-test language so candidates can find the right page, but the body must remain honest about what is available.

 Corrections and updates

-We update pages as exam routes, question-bank coverage, and public source information change.
-If you see a stale route, unclear question, broken link, or formatting issue, email support@masteryexamprep.com with the page URL and the issue you found.
+We update pages as exams, practice coverage, and public source information change.
+If you see a stale page, unclear question, broken link, or formatting issue, email support@masteryexamprep.com with the page URL and the issue you found.

-For regulated or specialized exams, corrections should be handled carefully: update the public page, avoid changing external source banks directly from this site, and preserve a clear distinction between original practice content and official sponsor material.
+For regulated or specialized exams, corrections should be handled carefully: update the public page, review the affected practice content through the right editorial workflow, and preserve a clear distinction between original practice content and official sponsor material.